 Investing term

-What is Ex-date?
+What is Ex-dividend date?

 The ex-dividend date is the cutoff: buy a stock on or after it and you don't receive the upcoming dividend — the seller keeps it.
 To collect the payout you must own the shares before the ex-date.
 On the ex-date the stock price typically drops by roughly the dividend amount, since new buyers no longer get that cash.